Liberty X: 2005–2007: X and split

 Liberty X returned in June 2006 with the single "X", a remixed version of the X album track.
 It peaked at number 47.
 The re-release of the album, which contains "A Night to Remember" and the new version of "X", failed to attract significant consumer interest.
 "X" also reached just number 89 in France.
 Despite rumours of splitting, Liberty X announced in 2006 that they were still together but concentrating on solo projects.
-Michelle Heaton wrote on the group's official site that they would be releasing a new single in the new year (2007), a song from a forthcoming film, but this did not happen.
+Heaton wrote on the group's official site that they would be releasing a new single in the new year (2007), a song from a forthcoming film, but this did not happen.
 Heaton married her partner of four years, Andy Scott-Lee, Taylor got engaged to cricket star Kevin Pietersen, Simm appeared on Channel 4's The Games: Champion of Champions (competing for his team), and Lundon wrote tracks for what would have been the band's fourth album.
 On 20 May 2007, Liberty X posted a message on their website that said they would no longer record together after the tour:

 The group performed their last gig on 2 September 2007, alongside Liz McClarnon, Lisa Scott-Lee and Stonefoxx at the Wiltshire Crime Stoppers charity event held in the grounds of Bowood House, near Chippenham in Wiltshire.
 The band reunited in August 2008 to perform at Belfast's gay pride celebrations, the first time they had been on stage together in over a year.